 Honeybee Gardens Nail Polish

-Honeybee Gardens (View on Amazon) polish is a vegan-friendly, water-based nail polish that is non-GMO, paraben-free, gluten-free, and free from: formaldehyde, toluene, dibutyl phthalate (DBP), xylene, camphor, benzophenone-1, and FD&C colors, as well as nitrocellulose resin, animal ingredients, and triphenyl phosphate.
+Honeybee Gardens (View Price on Walmart) polish is a vegan-friendly, water-based nail polish that is non-GMO, paraben-free, gluten-free, and free from: formaldehyde, toluene, dibutyl phthalate (DBP), xylene, camphor, benzophenone-1, and FD&C colors, as well as nitrocellulose resin, animal ingredients, and triphenyl phosphate.
 This makes it one of the least toxic nail polishes around and my top pick for Leaf Score.
 It’s also well rated by the Environmental Working Group, has rave reviews online, and is made in Pennsylvania, USA.

 Honeybee Gardens currently offer nail polish in at least 26 colors, including matt, iridescent, and shimmer options.
 The colors have amazing names such as Abyss, Burlesque and Island Orchid, as well as Glowing Ember, Hippie Chick, Sweater Weather, Victorian Lace, Raspberry Sorbet, and Surf’s Up.